USF-Net: A Unified Spatiotemporal Fusion Network for Ground-Based Remote Sensing Cloud Image Sequence Extrapolation: Proposed Method

-Subsequently, the multi-scale feature maps are fused to generate $X_{K}$, which encapsulates diverse receptive fields.
-To enable interaction between cross-spatial features, channel-wise average pooling and max pooling are applied to $X_{K}$, followed by a convolutional layer (Conv) to produce the spatial interaction attention map $\widetilde{SA}$.
-This process is mathematically formalized as: \begin{linenomath*}
+This explicit decomposition mimics a large kernel ($K=21$) while minimizing parameter overhead.
+The multi-scale features are concatenated to form $X_{K}$, which encapsulates diverse receptive fields.
+To facilitate cross-spatial feature interaction, we apply channel-wise average and max pooling, followed by a convolution to generate the spatial interaction attention map $\widetilde{SA}$: